+Colin Bousfield

-Colin Bousfield, Non-executive Chairman
+Non-executive Chairman Skills and experience

 Colin is an Associate of the Chartered Institute of Banking having spent over 30 years in banking with Barclays, Bank of Scotland, RBS and Commonwealth Bank of Australia, primarily involved in providing finance and corporate advice to oil and gas companies.
 Colin was CFO for a private unconventional resources group active in Europe, Composite Energy, prior to its sale to Dart Energy Ltd of Australia.
 He was then CFO for a European onshore drilling services company, Geometric Drilling Ltd, prior to its sale to the Entrepose Contracting group.
+Committees

-Roderick Corrie, Non-executive Director
+Roderick Corrie

-Roderick is a graduate of Cambridge University and an Associate of the Chartered Institute of Banking.
+Non-executive Director Skills and experience Roderick is a graduate of Cambridge University and an Associate of the Chartered Institute of Banking.
 He is a strategic adviser and financier with a variety of companies and holds or has held executive or non-executive roles in corporate finance, strategic advice, TV advertising, financial services, health, property, internet services, mineral exploration & development, investment and manufacturing companies.
+Committees

+Phil Greenhalgh

-Phil Greenhalgh, Finance Director
+Finance Director Skills and experience

 Phil graduated from Imperial College with a BEng in chemical engineering and subsequently became a member of the Chartered Institute of Management Accountants.
 He began his financial career as Financial Controller with Kelco International, a subsidiary of Merck & Co.
-He moved to Monsanto plc before becoming Finance Director with Pharmacia Ltd. He moved to Whatman plc, a FTSE 250 company, where he led the financing of a \notin 50m acquisition, oversaw a substantial share price recovery and was a key player in the Whatman turnaround.
+He moved to Monsanto plc before becoming Finance Director with Pharmacia Ltd. He moved to Whatman plc, a FTSE 250 company, where he led the financing of a \in 50 million acquisition, oversaw a substantial share price recovery and was a key player in the Whatman turnaround.

-Hugh Mackay, CEO
+Hugh Mackay